Asbestos (council tenants)

 Please read the leaflet before doing any work in your home.

-To report any concerns about asbestos in council properties, please contact the repairs hotline on freephone 0800 587 5659.
+To report any concerns about asbestos in council properties or if you need further advice, please contact the repairs hotline on 0800 587 5659.